Do I Need a Personal Injury* Solicitor?

 The PIAB will tell you that you don’t need a solicitor.
 However, the PIAB will also not give you legal advice, and while the claims process may seem simple, there are a number of commonly encountered pitfalls in the claims process.

-• Only the initial injury report from your GP is allowed, but follow-up GP reports or referrals to a specialist may show a more serious or lingering injury you are effectively blocked from claiming for;
+- Only the initial injury report from your GP is allowed, but follow-up GP reports or referrals to a specialist may show a more serious or lingering injury, and you are effectively blocked from claiming for that injury;

-• You may accept the PIAB settlement offer, only to find your injury gets worse and you have no more recourse to extend your claim;
+- You may accept the PIAB settlement offer, only to find that your injury gets worse and you have no more recourse to extend your claim;

 Very often it is in your best interest to go through the PIAB process with your solicitor, reject the compensation offer of the PIAB, and proceed to negotiate directly with the other side’s solicitors and insurers.